-Managing nicotine waste
+How to manage nicotine waste

 Nicotine products that are eligible for credit from a manufacturer, wholesaler, or reverse distributor are viable pharmaceuticals and not considered waste.

 RCRA hazardous nicotine waste

-This includes non-viable formulations of nicotine and nicotine salts that designate as listed wastes or under the RCRA characteristics of ignitability, corrosivity, reactivity, or toxicity.
+- Non-viable formulations of nicotine and nicotine salts that designate as listed wastes or under the RCRA characteristics of ignitability, corrosivity, reactivity, or toxicity.

-- Under the dangerous waste regulations, accumulating more than 2.2 pounds of any P-listed waste, including nicotine, will make you a large quantity generator with additional requirements.
+Under the dangerous waste regulations, accumulating more than 2.2 pounds of any P-listed waste, including nicotine, will make you a large quantity generator with additional requirements.

 State-only dangerous waste nicotine

-Manage as either dangerous waste at a RCRA-permitted facility or as excluded waste at an incinerator meeting the criteria of the Conditional Exclusion.
+Manage as either dangerous waste at a RCRA permitted facility or as excluded waste at an incinerator meeting the criteria of the Conditional Exclusion.